 All student didactic and clinical activities associated with the curriculum will be educational in nature.
 Students will not receive monetary remuneration during their clinical rotation, nor will they be substituted for hired staff personnel within the clinical affiliate, in the capacity of a radiologic technologist.
 Students may be employed by the clinical affiliate during hours when they are not involved in classroom, laboratory, or clinical assignments.
-Those second year students who are employed as paid student technologists are not allowed to supervise first year students.
+Clinical time and employment must not overlap.
+Those second-year students who are employed as paid student technologists are not allowed to complete competencies while clocked in as an employee, nor are they allowed to supervise first year students.
 Moreover, if a student is employed, Radiography Program requirements take precedence over personal employment.
 Arrangements for a personal work schedule must be made so that work does not interfere with meeting the requirements of the Radiography Program.